Douglas Crofut: Suicide theory

 Following Crofut's injury and eventual death, a number of NRC investigators and other officials commented to the media that they suspected Crofut may have intentionally self-inflicted his radiation injuries.
 He had previously been a radiographer, getting fired from the job less than a year before his death, and had working knowledge of how the machines worked and how dangerous they were.
 Given his background as a radiographer it was suspected he could have somehow gained access to one of the machines used and using his knowledge from when he operated one, removed the iridium capsule from its heavy lead shielding and placed it into his shirt pocket for at least five minutes, receiving what ultimately proved to be a fatal dosage of radiation.
 This was further suggested when the first suspected radioactive material he had come into contact with was iridium-192.
 Iridium-192 was what one would typically find inside a radiography machine.
 The NRC discovered that iridium-192 was stolen from a locked radiographer truck less than a mile away from his home at a time which aligned perfectly with when he would have been exposed.
 The iridium-192 was later found back in its protective casing on another radiographer's back porch.
-This was Douglas's neighbor.
-But up until the end he denied knowing how he got exposed.
+This was Crofut's neighbor.
+But up until he died, Crofut denied knowing how he got exposed.

 The NRC further suggested a possible self-harm theory after looking into Crofut's personal and professional background.
 One past example which was cited occurred on December 13, 1979, when Crofut was fired from Tulsa Gamma Ray Inc. (now TGR Industrial Services) for alcohol intoxication.
 Crofut was reported to have been found intoxicated, kneeling over a radiation-emitting device and exposing himself to hazardous rays.
 However, this incident was reported to have left Crofut with no documented injuries.
 On another occasion, a neighbor claimed that Crofut had been witnessed dousing gasoline over his body with a rag and then making an unsuccessful attempt to ignite himself with a match.
 Additionally, NRC officials believed Crofut to be an alcoholic who was deeply in debt and had difficulty keeping a job.
 He was reported to have a record of sixteen arrests between 1974 and 1980, with most being liquor law violations, such as public intoxication.